 For companies with a presence in more than one city, routing zones are essential to define the area allocated to each hub.
 If for example you have a presence in each province of a country you will define a hub for each (from the Hubs menu in the Routing main menu), and the software will automatically create a routing zone for each hub.
 You will then define each one (either by drawing or by adding cities/provinces/countries), and this will allow the software to know the departure and arrival hub for each shipment.
 Both hub names are printed on the label.
 If you have a sorting hub, it can also very visibly print gate information based on destination hub so it will be easy to sort.

 If you have a larger number of hubs, you will very likely want to keep track of transports between those hubs.
-To do so you can define regular routes in the Routes menu, and individual runs in Runs and Scheduled Runs.
+To do so, you can define regular routes in the Routes menu, and individual runs in Runs and Scheduled Runs (that are only available for the Enterprise mode).
 Since the software will know the destination hub and also the hubs that can be arrived at by any route, it will alert you when a package is loaded in the wrong transport.